Documentation

 This guide is written with the assumption that you're comfortable with the concepts from the Native Linux Installation Guide.
 Examples below assume an environment that matches the examples in the linked guide; if your environment differs, some commands may not work as written.

-The GRAX app requires several secret values specified in the environment (normally sourced from .env).
+The GRAX Application requires several secret values specified in the environment (normally sourced from .env).
 These include a valid Postgres connection string, an administrator password, and a key base for encryption of the DB-based Secrets Store used for SFDC and storage connection secrets (SECRET_STORE_BASE).
-Rotation of secrets is mostly external to the GRAX app, with one exception.
+Rotation of secrets is mostly external to the GRAX Application, with one exception.

 Rotating Database Connection String or Administrator Password